-For the first time, the statistical report is available to the public free of charge—in addition to being featured in the latest edition of the ICC Dispute Resolution Bulletin, which is available via the ICC Digital Library and ICC Store.
+For the first time, the statistical report is available to the public free of charge—in addition to being featured in the latest edition of the ICC Dispute Resolution Bulletin, which is available via the ICC Digital Library and ICC Knowledge 2 GO.
 Led by co-editors Samaa A. Haridi of Hogan Lovells and Julien Fouret of Betto Seraglini, the Bulletin is a one-of-a-kind publication that offers an array of material—from reporting on recent decisions and law reforms relating to arbitration in various jurisdictions to in-depth studies on specialised topics to ICC arbitral awards excerpts and more.

 The comprehensive report provides an overview of the record number of countries represented in ICC Arbitration cases, which confirm the ICC International Court of Arbitration’s global reach and leading position for complex, high-value disputes, reflected also in the recent confirmation of ICC as the preferred arbitral institution globally.